 And where are German and Japanese innovations?
 They have copied American inventions for over a century.
 German and Japanese readers, please swallow your national pride for a moment – those are the facts and I have the intellectual property statistics to prove it.
-I personally love many things about Japanese and German culture.
+That said, I personally love many things about Japanese and German cultures.

 While Economic Sovereignty is objectively written at the 13th grade level, it is within 80% of the public’s capacity to acquire the powerful knowledge.
 Even if some may struggle and require assistance with the concepts, the power is within their reach.
 A PhD biochemist once told me that he had a hard time with the book.
 But a classically educated woman with a bachelor’s degree in literature, and a young man with no college degree, absorbed the information without any challenge.
 The knowledge seems intimidating, but it is not, and nobody is a lesser person who requires special explanation on top of independent study.

 Improving the human condition does not require that every man is a genius.
 I don’t even need most of my coworkers to match my intelligence.
 Improving the human condition requires that successful culture is held as the standard.
 Our educators, journalists, clergy, politicians, executives, and entertainers have not chosen to do that.
-In acts of social retrogression, they have degraded the culture of the masses, making them less able to stand on their own two feet.
+Haplessly advancing social retrogression, they have degraded the culture of the masses, making them less able to stand on their own two feet.

 Creation requires wisdom, virtue, and knowledge.
 A few people in that mix need high intelligence.
 As the Germans and Japanese demonstrated in the 20th century – intellect is not synonymous with prosperity and innovation.
 It can be grossly applied to horrific and foolish pursuits.
 As a Navy Captain once said to a bright engineer under my management: “you really are a smart dumbass.”
 Without high culture, and the seven virtues, an intelligent nation is a wasted nation at best, and an evil nation at worst.

 If democracies across the globe think they are immune to economic tyranny, they need a serious reckoning.
-Their actual-ochlocracies have developed the most sophisticated economic bondage in history using 21st century mass psychology tools.
+Their ochlocracies have developed the most sophisticated economic bondage in history using 21st century mass psychology.
 A populace empowered with the knowledge of Economic Sovereignty is the beginning of the recovery of our rights and dignity.

 A partner of Alvarism jokingly called me Vulcan, knowing all that I have done.
 But these fires and weapons need heroes to wield them.
 There are few greater joys than identifying new heroes, who are worthy of the munitions and arms of my forge.
-One of those greater joys is watching the heroes use that power to change tyranny and chaos into peace, order, and prosperity.
+One of those greater joys is watching the heroes use the power to turn tyranny and chaos into peace, order, and prosperity.

 Improving the human condition is not just about the struggle of creators and masterminds.
 The heart of the process resides in the chest of each hero, awakened by the light of truth, and ready to confront disorder en masse.